astrorafael/spectralcolors/README.md

 * a better menu system
 * etc.

-A future release based sole on the Arduino Nano Every will include the above features.
+A future release based on the pin-to-pin compatible [Arduino Nano Every](https://store.arduino.cc/nano-every) will include the above features.

 ## Power Supply Issues